What kind of math is on the ACT?

 Is the ACT or SAT math harder?

 Whether the ACT or SAT math is harder depends on the student.
 The math on the tests is pretty similar.
-However, the SAT has a section that doesn’t allow you to use a calculator, so students that rely heavily on their calculators might find the SAT harder.
+However, the SAT has a section that doesn’t allow you to use a calculator, so students who rely heavily on their calculators might find the SAT harder.
 On the other hand, the ACT gives you 60 minutes for 60 math questions, while the SAT gives you 80 minutes for just 58 math questions, so slow test-takers will probably find the ACT harder.

 How do you get a 36 on the ACT math?